List of Food Wars!: Shokugeki no Soma characters: Erina Nakiri

-She was abused by her father Azami in her childhood when he was molding her Divine Tongue.
-When Azami takes over as Dean, Erina escapes to Polaris Dorm, and discovers Soma is the son of Joichiro Saiba, a Totsuki alumnus she highly admires.
+Erina Nakiri (薙切 えりな, Nakiri Erina) is a first-year student at Totsuki and the granddaughter of the school's director Senzaemon.
+She was the valedictorian of Totsuki's junior high and is the youngest student to join the school's Council of Ten Masters.
+She was abused by her father Azami as a child when he was molding her Divine Tongue.
+When Azami takes over as dean, Erina escapes to Polaris Dorm, and discovers Soma is the son of Joichiro Saiba, a Totsuki alumnus she highly admires.
 Not wanting to serve under Azami any longer, she leaves the Council and leads the rebel team.